MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     - Locate the RunSecurityAudit method and review the comments describing security vulnerabilities.
 This code is related to the "Reduce Information Disclosure in Error Messages" issue.

+    Several of the methods in the SecurityValidator.cs file are related to the "Remove Sensitive Data from Debug Logging" issue.

 1. Expand the **Services** folder and then open the **UserService.cs** file.

-1. Take a minute to locate the following security issues:
+1. Take a minute to find the following security issues:

     - Locate the RegisterUser, LoginUser, and ValidateUserInput methods and review the comments describing security vulnerabilities.
 This code is related to the "Remove Sensitive Data from Debug Logging" issues.

     - Locate the GetMd5Hash method and review the comments describing security vulnerabilities.
 This code is related to the "Replace MD5 Password Hashing with Secure Alternative" issue.

 1. Open the **PaymentService.cs** file.

 1. Take a minute to review the comments describing security vulnerabilities.

-    This code is related to the "Remove Sensitive Data from Debug Logging" issue.
+    The security vulnerabilities in this code are related to the "Remove Sensitive Data from Debug Logging" issue.

 1. Open the **ProductService.cs** file.

 1. Take a minute to review the SearchProducts method.

-    This code is related to the "Fix SQL Injection Vulnerability in Product Search" issue.
+    The security vulnerabilities in this code are related to the "Fix SQL Injection Vulnerability in Product Search" issue.

 ### Analyze issues using GitHub Copilot's Ask mode